Sweating is an essential human function that helps control the body’s temperature.

 The human body is a remarkable system that no mechanical device can emulate.
 It regulates bodily functions on its own.

-This blog is about what makes us sweat but not the external factors that make you sweat; rather the internal bodily function that allow sweating.
+This blog is about what makes us sweat but not the external factors that make you sweat; rather the internal bodily function that allows sweating.
 It all starts with the hypothalamus, the central part of the brain that controls all bodily functions.

 The heat-regulated function of the hypothalamus works closely with the heat receptors of the skin.
 The skin quickly adapts to heat just as the hypothalamus which adapts to a rise in temperature.
 It gives off heat through sweating which helps cool down body temperature.

 What Is Sweat

 Sweat although has the consistency of water it is a small solute that contains water and little amounts of salt and minerals, lactate and urea.
 Since the human body consists of water, there is more water released when sweating.
 Minerals may contain traces of sodium, calcium, potassium, and magnesium.

 Sweating is the body’s mechanism to keep it cool and regulate its temperature.
 During periods of strenuous physical activities, the body can lose two to four litres of sweat per hour and a maximum of ten litres in a day.
 However, there are cases when people sweat more than others or even people who do not actually sweat at all.